GlitchEnzo/NuGetForUnity/README.md

 On Package Manager tab, click the [+] icon and "Add package from git URL" and insert this:<br>[https://github.com/badjano/NuGetForUnity.git](https://github.com/badjano/NuGetForUnity.git)

+Download the `*.unitypackage` file.
+Right-click on it in File Explorer and choose "Open in Unity."

 # How do I use NuGetForUnity?
 To launch, select **NuGet → Manage NuGet Packages**